 Born and raised in Lansdale, PA, Max was attracted to music from an early age and began playing the double bass in orchestras at age 9.
 He enjoyed both a strong public school music program and proximity to a bounty of amazing teachers and musicians in Philadelphia.
 He studied with local bassists Joanne Bates, Harold Robinson, Paul Gehman, Madison Rast, and Mike Boone.
 He is also an alum of the Settlement Music School’s Scholarship Jazz Ensemble mentored by Tony Miceli.

-Max holds a Bachelor’s degree in Music from the Boyer College of Music and Dance at Temple University, where he graduated Magna cum Laude with a certificate from the university Honors Program and studied with Dick Oatts, Terell Stafford, and Tim Warfield Jr. He is currently completing his Master’s degree in Music at the USC Thornton School of Music and studying with Darek Oles, Vince Mendoza, and Alan Pasqua.
+Max holds a Bachelor’s degree in music from the Boyer College of Music and Dance at Temple University, where he graduated Magna cum Laude with a certificate from the university Honors Program and studied with Dick Oatts, Terell Stafford, and Tim Warfield Jr. He also holds a Master’s degree in music at the USC Thornton School of Music where he studied with Darek Oles, Vince Mendoza, Alan Pasqua, and Peter Erskine.

 Kraus is currently based in Los Angeles and is looking forward to some exciting projects over the next year, including new pieces for his "triple quartet" jazz/chamber group and a west coast tour with the LAHO group.